son-n-pham/Block-Chain/BlockchainBasic.md

 - Code is written in Solidity
 - Code is executed in Ethereum Virtual Machine
 ### Discuss the smart contract

 ### Illustrate Ethereum blockchain protocol, elements and operation
+#### Ethereum Account

+An Ethereum account has 4 fields:
+- Nonce: a counter to ensure each transaction can be processed only once
+- Ether balance
+- Contract code, if present
+- Storage (empty by default)

+There are 2 types of account:
+- Externally Owned Account:
+  - Controlled by private key
+  - Has no code
+  - Person can send message from EOA by creating and signing a transaction
+- Contract account:
+  - Controlled by its contract code, which is activated when receiving a message.
+  - Once being activated, contract account is allowed to read and write to internal storage, send other messages or create contract in turn

+Contract in Ethereum:
+- They are more like "autonomous agents"
+- Live inside Ethereum execution environment
+- Execute a specific piece of code when "poked" by a message or transaction
+- Have direct control over its own ether balance, its own key/value store to keep track of persistent variables.

+#### Messages and Transaction

+Transaction:
+- Defition: The signed data package storing a message to be sent from EOA
+- Components:
+  - Standard fields of any cryptocurrency:
+    - The message's recipient
+    - The sender's signature
+    - The amount of ether to transfer from the sender to the recipient
+  - An optional data field: has no function by default but has function/opcode
+  - A STARTGAS value, which is the maxium number of computational steps which the transaction execution is allowed to take
+  - A GASPRICE value, which is the fee the sender pays for each computational step

+The last 2 components of transaction is for anti-denial of service model as it is preventing accidental or intentional infinite loops or other computational wastage in code.

+Messages:
+- Defition: Virtual objects that are never serialized and exist only in the Ethereum execution environment.
+Contracts have ability to send "messages" to other contract.
+Message is similar to transaction but produced only by contract and not external actor.
+- Components:
+  - The message's sender (implicit)
+  - The message's recipient
+  - The amount of ether to transfer alongside the message
+  - An optional data field
+  - A STARTGAS value
+- Components:

 ### Demonstrate concept of "gas"

 # Temp